 Finding the right penny stocks difficult.
 Taking the time to research penny stock lists and gather information on individual companies will significantly increase the odds of success.
 Purchasing a penny stock because your co-worker who heard someone raving about it on the bus recommended it, is strongly discouraged.

 There are many websites that will offer lists of excellent penny stock investments.
 This is where it is important to proceed with caution and be able to differentiate between legitimate penny stocks and those that are victims of pump and dump schemes (see list below for tips on how to avoid stock scams).
 Finding a website that lists penny stocks is only a starting point.
-A good place to start is Wall Street Survivor's Investing Ideas page which lists various penny stocks.
-Another option is to use MSN's Stock Screener which allows you to filter stocks based on desired criteria like price per share.
+A good place to start is Wall Street Survivor’s Investing Ideas page which lists various penny stocks.
+Another option is to use MSN’s Stock Screener which allows you to filter stocks based on desired criteria like price per share.
+But it’s also important to know how to find GOOD penny stocks.
 After going through various lists online, make sure to research each company individually.
 You can evaluate companies using a fundamental analysis approach or a technical analysis approach, the latter being more common for penny stocks.

 5 Tips To Avoid Stock Scams

 The pump and dump and other stock scams are some of the most common internet frauds.
 An informed investor is able to spot these scams and cut potential significant losses.

 Here’s 5 tips how to avoid those scams:

 Consider it a scam until you can prove otherwise

 If you come across a penny stock recommendation (or any stock for that matter) look for the source of the report.
 This advice may well come from insiders of the company or paid promoters who stand to profit from your trade.

 Carefully read their financial statements, the prospectus and any other information you can get your hands on.
 Although some information may be hard to come by, the more you gather the better.